-"Racial and ethnic inequities in educational attainment, employment, and wages are the result of intentional historical and current policies and practices that have systemically limited educational and economic opportunities."xxii This inequity includes Blacks and Latinos living in segregated neighborhoods fundamentally disconnected from jobs centers and quality K-12 schools.
-Residents facing inadequate transportation options, unstable housing situations, or inaccessible, quality childcare, to name a few.xxiii
+"Racial and ethnic inequities in educational attainment, employment, and wages are the result of intentional historical and current policies and practices that have systemically limited educational and economic opportunities."
+This inequity includes Blacks and Latinos living in segregated neighborhoods fundamentally disconnected from jobs centers and quality K-12 schools.
+Residents facing inadequate transportation options, unstable housing situations, or inaccessible, quality childcare, to name a few. xxiiii

 Adult low-literacy and English-language fluency are also compounding issues.
 Workers who do not speak English face a significant automation risk, and those who speak some English face a risk almost as high.
-Finally, workers without a four-year degree face a risk considerably higher than those with one.xxiv
+Finally, workers without a four-year degree face a risk considerably higher than those with one.xxiv students and some groups of Asian students have better employment and earnings outcomes from community and technical college programs than Black and Latinx students.
+One reason is the way white students are sorted into fields of study that offer pathways to jobs with higher wages, while Black and Latinx students are often funneled into lower-yield fields."xxvi

 Nationally, African Americans and U.S.-born Latinos are a little more than half as likely as Whites to hold a bachelor's degree; for first-generation Latino immigrants, they are less than one-third as likely to have a B.A.
-Yet, even when Blacks and Latinos attain the same level as their white counterparts (from less than high school to graduate degree), they earn lower wages.xxv
+Yet, even when Blacks and Latinos attain the same level as their white counterparts (from less than high school to graduate degree), they earn lower wages.